tomarrell/snake/validator/README.md

   height: int,
   score: int, // the previously signed score
   snake: Snake, // the previously signed position of the snake
-  fruit: []Fruit, // the previously signed position of the fruit
+  fruit: []engine.Fruit, // the previously signed position of the fruit
   signature: string, // the most recent signature, corresponding to gameID, width, height score, snake and fruit
   ticks: [ // in the order that they occurred since the last fruit was eaten
     { velX: int, velY: int },